 In a large sauce pan add rinsed blueberries, maple syrup, lemon zest, and lemon juice.
 Cook it over medium heat for about 10 minutes, constantly stirring.
 Some berries will burst and release juices, creating sauce.

-If the sauce is runny for you, mix a tablespoon of tapioca flour (or cornstarch) with 2 tablespoons of water.
+If the sauce is runny for you, mix a tablespoon of cornstarch with 2 tablespoons of water.
 Gradually add it to the sauce until the desired consistency.

 When ready to serve, remove the mini cheesecakes from cupcake liners and place on a serving plates.